 Before scheduling your campus tours, it’s important to have an idea of the costs associated with visits and what to expect once you get there.
 Doing thorough research beforehand will help families better budget for college tours, allowing them to enjoy the experience without worrying about finances.

 It’s also important for students to have an idea about the kinds of schools they are interested in.
-At IvyWise, our team of expert admissions counselors works with students to help them create a list of best-fit schools that align with their academic profile, passions, and social interests.
+At IvyWise, our team of expert admissions counselors works with students to help them create a list of best-fit schools that align with their academic profile, passions, and social interests with our affordable college counseling services.
 For more information on how IvyWise can help you with your college search process, contact us today!